xxsimoxx/affiliates-and-partners/README.md

 ### Filters

 `apcp-fields` lets you add, delete or reorder custom fields.
-`apcp-element` lets you render custom fields or change the defaults.
+`apcp-element` lets you render custom fields or change the defaults (at element level).
+`apcp-element-meta` lets you render custom fields or change the defaults (at meta level).
 `apcp-field-render` lets you change the way a field input is rendered.

 This example show how to use those filters: